 Logistically, implementing a given agricultural species as an additional model organism should be simpler than other types of non-model animals (e.g., wild animals).
 Agricultural animals are already domesticated and confined within farms and agricultural facilities, so researchers could gather blood and tissue samples on an as-needed basis, and make observations of the specimens as dictated by the specific research endeavor.
-As a side note, the involvement of farmers in enrolling in such a program could yield economic benefits, such as a monetary incentive for providing researchers with samples.
+Tangentially, the involvement of farmers in enrolling in such a program could yield economic benefits, such as a monetary incentive for providing researchers with samples.
 The bioethical impact of this process could be designed to be minimal – the life of animal specimens would not need to be compromised, and their living conditions should not need to be altered.
-Nonetheless, it is still important to underscore that mice and other rodents are well-suited as initial mammalian model organisms for many reasons, including the ability to control laboratory environments.
+Nonetheless, it is still important to underscore that mice and other rodents are essential as initial mammalian model organisms for many reasons, including the ability to control laboratory environments.
 Mice and other rodents also have certain genetic traits that have been highly selected for through many generations of inbreeding and documentation of phenotypic expression[50].
 Agricultural species have undergone a similar process of selection, with the aim of isolating traits with agriculturally beneficial traits, and are similarly well-observed [51].
 Agricultural species may prove to supplement model organism based studies before studies involving human subjects.
 The addition of agricultural animals to the list of model organisms could thus serve to bridge the gap between knowledge inferred by studies on mice and better enable the translation of that knowledge to the clinical realm [52,53].
 This is aptly demonstrated by the aforementioned fact that transgenic M. musculus strains are required for studies in human immunological processes.
 While species such as B. taurus have not yet demonstrated to have a “more human” immune system, an intermediate species could alleviate current efforts required to make these inferences between mice and humans [54].

 IDENTIFYING ‘MODEL-NESS’ OF MAMMALIAN SPECIES